 - Toilet accidents around the house

 Is milk healthy for English bulldogs?

 When drunk in moderation, milk can add some nutritional value to your bulldog’s diet.

-What is the nutrition value of milk?
+What is the nutritional value of milk?

 Nutritional value (per 100 gms)